Texas Alimony Attorney Ensures Your Interests Are Protected

 Knowledgeable lawyer helps clients in the Rockwall area to achieve fair spousal support decisions

 When you and your spouse divorce, there are a number of decisions that will have a long-term impact on your quality of life.
 Whether you and your partner try to negotiate an agreement on your own or take your disputes to a Texas court, the question of whether alimony should be provided can be highly contested.
-At Heath Grob, Principal Law Firm, P.C., I have extensive knowledge of the laws governing spousal support and represent parties seeking payments as well as those who are being asked to provide them.
-No matter the particular circumstances, I work diligently to achieve an appropriate result for clients in the Rockwall area and across Texas.
+At Heath Grob, Principal Law Firm, P.C., our attorney has extensive knowledge of the laws governing spousal support and represents parties seeking payments as well as those who are being asked to provide them.
+No matter the particular circumstances, we work diligently to achieve an appropriate result for clients in the Rockwall area and across Texas.

 Committed Texas counselor looks out for clients’ financial security

 When determining whether or not alimony should be granted, how much should be awarded and for how long, judges appraise various factors: the length of the couple’s marriage, their standard of living during the marriage, the relative income of each individual, and the needs of each spouse.
 Retaining a skillful alimony attorney can help you convince the court that you need support, increasing the chance that alimony will be awarded.
 Alternatively, we can also work to convince the judge that your ex does not need spousal support or needs less than he or she asked for.

 We advise clients on the types of alimony that are relevant to their divorce, which may include:

 - Temporary alimony — Meant to provide support during divorce proceedings, temporary alimony helps recipient spouses address their financial needs until the case is resolved.

 - Rehabilitative alimony — To help a dependent spouse acquire or re-establish the skills they need to become self-reliant, rehabilitative alimony can be granted.
 This support may end when enough time has passed for the recipient to find a suitable job or complete their education.